CoolSciGuy/coolsciguy.github.io/_pages/about.md

 permalink: /about/
 ---

-  I'm a senior blah blah blah - this page is under construction
+  I'm a senior blah blah blah blblblaaaah- this page is under construction